 How To Arrange A Casual Online Hookup

-You would think with the large number of dating apps and sites out there, that hooking up would be a breeze.
+You would think with the number of dating apps and sites out there, that hooking up would be a breeze.
 However, that cannot be further from the truth.
-While it may be far easier to find someone to hookup simply through the internet, it is a lot harder to translate that into an offline hookup.
+While it may be far easier to find someone for sex simply through the internet, it is a lot harder to translate that into an offline hookup.
 So what are some things that you can do to ensure that you land the date, and possibly even more?